milosjocic1/SEI-Project-3/README.md

 ## Challenges

 The search functionality, while appearing concise in its final form, was definitely a huge task for me.
-Considering it was my first project using Python, I had to read a lot of documentation and work together with my teammates to find a solution through a lot of trial and error.
+Considering it was my first project using Python, I had to read a lot of documentation and work together with my teammates to find a solution.
+I attempted it with various methods and consistently used trial and error alongside many print statements to identify which parts of my code were working and which weren't.
+Eventually this payed off and I found a solution that worked well.

 ## Wins
 Having a fully functioning quiz that actually tailors destinations to the combination of answers given by the user was a massive win.
 It took a lot of communication and cooperation between the whole team to get that working, and I'm very proud that we made it happen.
 Having a week to create an app with Python was a daunting task for me as I had been used to JavaScript at that time, and learning Python from scratch was frustrating at times.
 However, with practice and consistency my confidence with Python grew significantly in a short time, and I really appreciate the language's ease of comprehension and utility now that I have a better grasp of it.

 ## Key Learnings
-I was very pleased with how well my team worked together, from delegating roles evenly to providing feedback and cooperating with eachother on tasks where we needed eachother's help.
+I was very pleased with how well my team worked together, from delegating roles evenly to providing feedback and cooperating with each other on tasks where we needed each other's help.
 It showed me that establishing a clear plan and engaging in meaningful communication is key to a successful team.

 This project was a great introduction to Python for me and massively improved my understanding of the language.
 From this I learned that getting stuck in and creating applications, even if you initially feel out of your depth, is the best way to learn a new language and framework.